 This hard hitting talk is one that will engage pupils of all ages and is ideal as part of your Citizenship curriculum.
 It gives young people the opportunity to consider a wide range of political, social, ethical and moral issues, and allows them to form their own opinion of global events.
 It will also be of interest to pupils studying a variety of subjects including photography, history, politics and journalism.

-Educated at Wellington College, Rick has been working as a news and press photographer for over five years.
-His pictures have been published in numerous publications including The Guardian, The Sunday Times and the Wall Street Journal amongst others.
+Educated at Wellington College, Rick has been working as a news and press photographer for almost 10 years.
+His award-winning pictures have been published across the world, including publications such as The Guardian, The Times and The Wall Street Journal.